 Civic Engagement Project

 Prime Shine Pirate Express Bus Schedule

 Student's Rights and Responsibilities

 Distance Education Committee

 Professional Development Committee

 The mission of the Counseling Center is to provide transfer and non-transfer students with timely and useful support services and quality information that will assist them in realizing their educational, career, and personal goals.

-Counselors are available via group advising, individual appointments, online, and on a walk-in basis.
+Counselors are available via group advising, individual appointments, online, and on a walk-in basis for personal, academic and career advising.
 Walk-ins are first come, first served; arrive early.
 Please use the menu items to the left for additional details.

 Finding Your Career Path - A brochure for undecided students